AleksaMCode/Enigma/README.md

 <p align="center"><img src="./resources/file-delete.gif?raw=true" width="450" title="file delete login" align="centar" hspace="5" vspace="5">

 ### File sharing
 <p align="justify">Every user can share their file with other users.
-For no other reason than simply wanting to put a limit, user can only share his files with three other users.
+For no other reason than simply wanting to put a limit, user can share his files with up to three other users.
 When sharing a file with an other user, file's Key is encrypted using a shared user's public RSA key after which it's stored inside file's Security Descriptor header.</p>

 <p align="center"><img src="./resources/file-share.gif?raw=true" width="450" title="file sharing" align="centar" hspace="5" vspace="5">

 ### File unsharing
 <p align="justify">Unsharing a file is even simpler than sharing.
 When unsharing, file is first parsed after which shared user's encrypted Key is simply deleted.
-New, revised, file then overwrites the old file.</p>
+New, revised file, then overwrites the old file.</p>

 ### File updating
 <p align="justify">User can simply update already existing encrypted file with a new file.
 User can use a modified version of the old file or an entirely new file.
 However, file's type must remain the same when updating an encrypted file.
 Once the data containing the actual file is updated, file's read and altered time as well as the file signature is updated.
 File update also includes a change of the file's IV while the Key remains the same.</p>